LAURYMEOW/Credit_Risk_Analysis/README.md

 The fourth model is a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.

-#### - Modelo SMOTEEN: This model combines the SMOTE and Edited Nearest Neighbors algorithms and consist in two-step process.
+#### - The SMOTEEN model: This model combines the SMOTE and Edited Nearest Neighbors algorithms and consist in two-step process.
 First oversample the minority class with SMOTE then clean the result data with undersampling.
 This last step remove some class's outliers from the dataset which allows us to work with a cleaner database.
 The results to this model are in the Table 4.

 #### Table 4: